13 Sep Wing Flaps and the Meaning of Flight | Sept 2016

 Sometimes Sandhill Cranes take a break from their busy day of foraging to discuss philosophical matters.

-Here, for example, is a conversation between a younger (in green) and a more senior (in blue) crane.
+For example, here is a conversation between a younger and a senior crane.

 “How did I get here?” the younger bird asked.

 “You flew,” the senior bird replied.

 “So why am I here and not somewhere else?”